When I first started managing my own money, I did everything manually.

 - Private Client (over $1M in investable assets) – Everything in Wealth Management plus Priority Access to CFP®, Advisors, Investment Committee & Support, Investment Portfolio Mix of ETFs, Individual Stocks & Individual Bonds (in certain situations), Family Tiered Billing, Private Banking Services, Estate, Tax & Legacy Portfolio Construction; Donor Advised Funds, Private Equity & Hedge Fund Review; Deferred Compensation Strategy, Estate Attorney & CPA Collaboration.

-Personal Capital has managed to hire advisors from other firms with significant pedigree.
+Personal Capital hired advisors from other firms with significant pedigree.
 My “assigned” Advisor is someone who was formerly at Wells Fargo Advisors – Private Client Group.
 He served as a Board Member of a non profit, graduated from a prestigious university, and his entire profile is available under Advice -> Advisors.

 I want to dive into the Retirement Planner a little bit because it offers a benefit that few other personal finance tools do well – it's a replacement for Quicken's Lifetime Planner tool.
 Many people use Quicken's Lifetime Planner to help forecast retirement and beyond, so it's nice to see some of those features replicated in Personal Capital.